0nix/ggj21/twine/ending7.md

 Well, as pristine as a prison yard can be.

 "Fire!"
 The infantryman bellows for the last time.
 The firing squad men pull their triggers.
-And, the pile of human thing tied to the poll moves like a sickly, blobby gelatin.
+And, the pile of human thing tied to the pole moves like a sickly, blobby gelatin.

 It's over.

 Albert Hassel is dead.

-The volleys still resonate in your ears, and you can still hear the Army Infantryman's voice.
+The volleys resonate in your ears, and you can still hear the Army Infantryman's voice.
 "Doctor!
 Please, confirm the procedure!"

 From the crowd, a ghoulish man emerges wearing a cloth mask and gloves.
 He walks to the center of the quad at a brisk pace.
 He rummages around the body, presumably to find a neck or a wrist.
 He sticks his fingers in one the many holes made by the bullets.

 He hesitates for a moment, and he nudges what was once Albert Hassel with his foot.

 "GGGHGGGGK" you can hear somebody stifling their laughter.
 Something between a gargle and a large mouse squeaking.